alejandrotoledoweb/members-only-club/README.md

 # Members-Club

+## About

+This project is a post secret project where you can't see the author's post if you are not signed up in the members-only-club.

 In this project we:
   - Generated the User model using the devise gem
   - Generated the post model using scaffold